codexgq/startbootstrap-creative-codexgq/declaration.md

 Licensed under GNU GPL `(https://github.com/SuperPWA/Super-Progressive-Web-Apps/blob/master/license.txt)`.

 This PWA is applied to Google Chrome and supported browsers, Android, iOS and Windows 10.
+It should be Windows 11 ready.

 ### PWA Manifest

 The manifest and related favicon package are built with RealFaviconGenerator `(https://realfavicongenerator.net/)`, Maskable.app `(https://maskable.app/)` and Monochrome.fyi `(https://monochrome.fyi/)`.

 We also recommend App Manifest Generator of Firebase `(https://app-manifest.firebaseapp.com/)` for this exersize, and Progressive Web Apps at web.dev `(https://web.dev/progressive-web-apps/)` as a knowledgebase.

-### Application Cache

-#### Light Version

-This easy but powerfull piece of code appeared courtesy to Shwetank Dixit of Dev.Opera `(https://github.com/operasoftware/devopera/blob/master/src/articles/_posts/2010-07-01-offline-applications-html5-appcache.md)`.

-Licenced under the Creative Commons Attribution 3.0 Unported (CC BY 3.0) `(https://creativecommons.org/licenses/by/3.0/)`.

-#### Extended Version

-An extended version of the Application Cache based on the original idea of Eric Bidelman of HTML5 Rocks (is now Web Fundamentals) is avalable at GitHub `(https://github.com/codexgq/startbootstrap-creative-codexgq/blob/master/src/custom/js/appcache.js)`.

 ### Lazy-loading